 Physical therapy graduate program admissions are competitive and schools select students on the basis of academic excellence; Graduate Record Exam scores; letters of reference from professors and physical therapists; clinical observation experience; an essay and an interview.
 A doctorate degree in physical therapy is required for certification as a physical therapist.
 Physical therapy program requirements may be fulfilled through a variety of Colby-Sawyer majors including athletic training, exercise science and biology, however students may choose any major along with the suggested prerequisites.

 The School of Arts & Sciences offers advice and assistance to students interested in veterinary and other health-related professional schools.
 Pre-veterinary program requirements can be fulfilled in combination with any major, though most of the required courses are in the biology major.
-Students should meet with a pre-veterinary adviser to discuss career planning and preparing for admissions requirements.
+Students should meet with a pre-veterinary advisor to discuss career planning and preparing for admissions requirements.